 In addition to establishing the minimum regulatory capital requirements capital, the regulations limit capital distributions and certain discretionary bonus payments to management if the institution does not hold a "capital conservation buffer" consisting of 2.5% of common equity Tier 1 capital to risk-weighted asset above the amount necessary to meet its minimum risk-based capital requirements.
 A bank's failure to achieve the "capital conservation buffer" will result in restrictions on paying dividends, engaging in stock repurchases and paying discretionary bonuses.
-The capital conservation buffer requirement was phased in.
-It began on January 1, 2016 at 0.625% of risk-weighted assets and has increased on January 1 of each succeeding year by 0.625%.
-It was fully implemented at 2.5% on January 1, 2019.

-Legislation enacted in May 2018 required the federal banking agencies, including the FDIC, to establish an optional "community bank leverage ratio" of between 8 to 10% Tier 1 equity/consolidated assets.
-That alternative is available to institutions with assets of less than \$10 billion of assets that meet certain other requirements (including off-balance sheet exposure of 25% or less of total assets and trading assets and liabilities of 5% or less of total assets).
+Institutions with total consolidated assets of less than \$10 billion that meet certain other requirements (including off-balance sheet exposure of 25% or less of total assets and trading assets and liabilities of 5% or less of total assets) may elect to use the optional community bank leverage ratio framework, which requires maintaining a leverage ratio of greater than 8.5% for calendar year 2021 and 9% thereafter.
 Eligible institutions with a capital level meeting or exceeding the specified requirement and electing to use the community bank leverage ratio framework are considered to comply with the applicable regulatory capital requirements, including the risk-based requirements.
-The establishment of the community bank leverage ratio was subject to notice and comment rulemaking by the federal regulators and a final rule was issued in November 2019 establishing the community bank leverage ratio at 9%.
-The community bank leverage ratio option was available commencing the first quarter of 2020.
 A qualifying institution may opt in and out of the community bank leverage ratio framework on its quarterly call report.
 An institution that ceases to meet any qualifying criteria is provided with a two-quarter grace period to either comply with the community bank leverage ratio requirements or comply with the general capital regulations, including the risk-based capital requirements.
+The Bank did not opt into the community bank leverage ratio framework as of September 30, 2022.